Lloyd Morrisett: The Markle Foundation years

 "The years since 1969," he wrote, "have been a voyage of discovery to see if the metaphor, 'venture capital for social benefit' really is the best description of what the Markle Foundation has been trying to do."

+Nixon's Enemies List

+The phrase "Lloyd N. Morrisett, Professor and Associate Dir., Education Program, U. of Calif." appeared in one of the lists of Richard Nixon's political opponents, commonly referred to as his "Enemies List".
+There is some ambiguity over whether "Lloyd N. Morrisett" refers to Lloyd N. Morrisett Sr. or Lloyd N. Morrisett Jr., though Morrisett Jr. has stated that be believed it to be referring to himself.

 Personal life and death

 Morrisett and his wife, the former Mary Pierre, had two daughters.
-He died of natural causes at his San Diego home on January 15, 2023, at the age of 93.
+He died of natural causes at his San Diego home, on January 15, 2023, at the age of 93.